-Second, even if the slave trade was important to Europe’s economic development at a certain stage (the eighteenth century?), this importance must have been on the wane by the time that the trade was abolished in the mid-nineteenth century, because abolition seemed to have little negative impact on Europe’s economic advance.
+Second, even if the slave trade was important to Europe’s economic development at a certain stage (the eighteenth century?), this importance must have been on the wane by the time that the trade was abolished in the mid-nineteenth century because abolition seemed to have a little negative impact on Europe’s economic advance.
 Instead, in the decades that followed, industrialisation marched on, spreading to new parts of Europe, and experiencing new waves of technological progress.

+However, as we have seen, the actions of Europeans were having an impact on other parts of the world.
 On this basis, might one conclude that the most significant and grave consequences of the Europeans’ involvement in the slave trade lay in Africa and the Americas, rather than in Europe itself?

 Editor's note: This article was revised on September 25th, 2020 to provide extra detail.